 As Kenya gears up to review the Seeds and Plant Varieties Act, farmers and stakeholders in the agriculture sector are not being left behind.
 They are taking action to ensure that the voices of small‑scale farmers across the country are not only heard but also represented in the process.

-The stakeholders met on March 12-13, 2026 at the Seed Savers Network Centre in Gilgil, Nakuru County, to prepare a memorandum led by the Intersectoral Forum on Agro‑Biodiversity and Agroecology (ISFA), with the support of Seed Savers Network.
+The stakeholders met at the Seed Savers Network Centre in Gilgil, Nakuru County, to prepare a memorandum spearheaded by Seed Savers Network Kenya and with support from the Rosa Luxemburg Foundation.

-The forum brings farmers together and gives them an opportunity to contribute to the memorandum about how they would like to see the future of seed laws in the country.
+The forum brought farmers, civil society organisations and governemnt officials together providing an opportunity to contribute to the memorandum about how they would like to see the future of seed laws in the country.

 This initiative follows a significant court ruling in a case filed by farmers who challenged sections of the Seeds and Plant Varieties Act.
 The court largely agreed with the farmers, further strengthening the need to protect them from punitive laws that hinder optimal production.